gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

 ### Upload program

 1. When your account balance is sufficient, click the <kbd>Upload program</kbd> and navigate to the `.opt.wasm` file we have pointed to above.
-Also upload the `meta.txt` file.

     ![Upload program button](./img/getting-started/upload.png)